 The TCCC-MP (TCCC for Medical Personnel) course is designed for combat EMS/military personnel, including medics, corpsmen, and pararescue personnel deploying in support of combat operations.
 NAEMT also offers Tactical Emergency Casualty Care (TECC) for civilian tactical EMS.
 The TCCC-AC (TCCC for All Combatants) course is designed for non-medical military personnel and includes first responder skills appropriate for soldiers, sailors, airmen and marines.

 NAEMT's TCCC courses are taught by a global network of experienced, well trained instructors.
 To support course sites, instructors and students, NAEMT maintains a network of tactical affiliate faculty both in the U.S. and internationally, and staff at its Headquarters Office.
 Course administration is streamlined and cost-effective.

 Access the TCCC Guidelines,curricula developed by the Joint Trauma System, and reference materials below:

 • TCCC-MP: 2 day TCCC course for Medical Personnel

 • TCCC-AC: 1 day TCCC course for All Combatants

 NAEMT’s TCCC course is accredited by the Continuing Education Coordinating Board for Emergency Medical Services (CECBEMS) and recognized by the National Registry of EMTs (NREMT).

 NAEMT's Prehospital Trauma Life Support (PHTLS) is recognized around the world as the leading continuing education program for prehospital emergency trauma care.
-The mission of PHTLS is to promote excellence in trauma patient management by all
+The mission of PHTLS is to promote excellence in

 Code Response Training We have two short questions for you.
 How often does your facility or department train for a cardiac arrest event?
 Once every two years in CPR recertification?Every